How are representatives of various religions and denominations treated in Azerbaijan?

 If you have purchased a package tour, which implies the related services, you should be able to contact the tour operator, responsible for control of your trip.
 Besides that, we would recommend you to write down the contact information of your relevant country’s embassy in Azerbaijan, and make copies of all of your documents and ID cards for recovery in case you lose it.

-Tourism related information can be acquired by calling the Information Center of the Ministry of Culture and Tourism (+99412 147), as well as the Tourist Information Centers in Baku and some of the regions (the contact information is available in the relevant regions’ pages of our website).
+Tourism related information can be acquired by calling the Baku Tourism Information Center of the State Tourism Agency (+99412 498 12 44), as well as the Tourist Information Centers in Baku and some of the regions (the contact information is available in the relevant regions’ pages of our website).

 It is not recommended to use the tap water for drinking.
 We would recommend you to boil the tap water before use or drink the bottled water, sold at the majority of shops and convenience stores.